 You have to talk about the culture before you can talk about business.

 – Peter Lai

 HOW TO CREATE A HIGH-PERFORMING CULTURE

 A high-performance culture has two central characteristics — it is unique and adopts a parallel set of behaviors.
 The particulars of a high performing culture are exclusive to a company since they are based on what will work best for the business within its defined parameters.
 These specifics are a set of guiding values and support systems that back up the principles.

 Remove Inhibitors to Change

 It is crucial that leaders understand who they are and how their position affects their capacity to collaborate.
-They need to model a kind of approach that they consider essential to the success of the organisation.
-Once a leader has resolved his or her challenges, they can begin to systematically infuse strategic performance goals to other levels of the organisation.
+They need to model a kind of approach that they consider essential to the success of the organization.
+Once a leader has resolved his or her challenges, they can begin to systematically infuse strategic performance goals to other levels of the organization.

 Align Leadership Traits